 The Company is a limited liability company that is treated as a pass-through entity for income tax purposes.
 For the pass-through entities, income taxes on net earnings are payable by the members or partners and are not reflected in the Company's financial statements.
 Context BioPharma Inc. is subject to corporate income taxes, which have been provided for in the financial statements based upon ASC 740, Income Taxes ("ASC 740").
-Under ASC 740, deferred tax assets and liabilities are recognized for future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities for financial reporting purposes and the amounts used for income tax reporting.
+Under ASC 740, deferred tax assets and liabilities are recognized for future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax reporting.
 Deferred tax assets are reduced by a valuation allowance if a determination is made that it is more likely than not that some or all of the deferred tax assets will not be realized based on the weight of all available evidence.